5 Written questions

 - e Draws angles of the mouth laterally; compresses cheek; used to create sucking action

-5 Multiple Choice Questions
+5 Multiple choice questions

-5 True/False Questions
+5 True/False questions

-Depressor anguli oris → Also known an caninus, a muscle that raises the angle of the mouth and draws in inward.
+Levator anguli oris → Also known an caninus, a muscle that raises the angle of the mouth and draws in inward.